-Work with school board and other partners to determine the future needs and redevelopment occurs.
-Work of the schools and the types.
+Work with school board and other partners to determine the future needs of the schools and the types.
 Identify the areas and locations for these schools.
 Determine the feasibility of private, charter and public schools.
 Continue to work with the various public and private partners to establish these schools